Driftfusion: An open source code for simulating ordered semiconductor devices with mixed ionic-electronic conducting materials in one-dimension: System architecture and how to use

 \subsubsection{Importing properties}

 Typically, the most important user-definable properties are stored in a \texttt{.csv} file, which is easily editable with a spreadsheet editor such as LibreOffice or Microsoft Excel.
-The file path to the \texttt{.csv} file can be used as an input argument for \texttt{pc} e.g.
+The file path to the \texttt{.csv} file can then be used as an input argument for \texttt{pc}, for example:

-This allows the user to easily create and store new parameter objects without editing \texttt{pc}.
+This allows the user to easily create and store sets of key device parameters without editing \texttt{pc}.
 Default values for properties set in the parameters class \texttt{pc} will be overwritten by the values in the \texttt{.csv} file during creation of the parameters object \texttt{par}.
-New properties defined in \texttt{pc} can easily be added to the \texttt{.csv} file provided that they are also included in the \texttt{import$\_$properties} function which tests to see which properties are present in the text file and reads them into the parameters object where present.
-To avoid potential incompatibility, new user-defined material properties, which have distinct values for each layer, should be included in the \texttt{.csv} file and added to the list of importable properties in \texttt{import$\_$properties}.
+New properties defined in \texttt{pc} can easily be added to the \texttt{.csv} file provided that they are also included in \texttt{import$\_$properties}, which tests to see which properties are present in the text file and reads them into the parameters object where present.
+Following the properties read-in step performed by \texttt{import$\_$properties}, the number of rows in the \texttt{layer$\_$type} column (see Section \ref{sssec:layer_types}) is used for error checking all other entries to confirm that properties have been defined for each discrete layer of the system (this does not include the \texttt{electrode} rows, which are pseudo-layers).
+To avoid potential incompatibility, new user-defined material properties defined in \texttt{pc}, which have distinct values for each layer, should be included in the \texttt{.csv} file and added to the list of importable properties in \texttt{import$\_$properties}, as well as \texttt{build$\_$device}.
 An example of how to do this is given in the \SI , Section \ref{sec:edit_equations}.